Magnet Fishing UK

-I have recently started the wonderful hobby of magnet fishing, alongside my other wonderful hobby of metal detecting.
+I have recently started a wonderful hobby of magnet fishing, alongside my other wonderful hobby of metal detecting.
 So as I learn all about magnet fishing, and start this journey, I wanted to teach you my findings and research and give you a few magnet fishing tips along the way.
 As I learn more I will of course update this guide.

 If you have any great tips to share or recommendations then please feel free to add them in the comments at the bottom of this page.
 This guide is good for those who want to magnet fish in the UK but also those from Europe and the US too.
 Obviously, though laws may be different depending on where you are so please be sure to check first.